Moors-Code/Fragment-sequencing/README.md

 This repository contains code from data analysis of sphere-sequencing split into 3 parts:

 - Sphere-sequencing analysis
-- Analysis of Highly multiplexed FISH (Molecular Cartography(TM)) data for validation of findings from sphere-sequencing
+- Analysis of Highly multiplexed FISH (Molecular Cartography) data for validation of findings from sphere-sequencing
 - Visium data analysis to compare sphere-sequencing